gvwilson/thirdbit/fiction/maddy-roo/index.md

 Another black glass recharging pillar stood guard where the road bent back toward the river.
-Only grass and moss and a few brave flowers grew near it.
+Only grass, moss, and a few brave flowers grew near it.

 Maddy glared at the pillar.
-"This is *hopeless*," she said again, angrily wiping the dampness away from the fur on her cheeks.
+"This is *hopeless*," she said again.

 "Wait!"
 Gumption pointed at the soft ground near the pillar.